desmap/ale-sensible/README.md

 - **No bloat in .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**
 - **No mess with other gutter tools which are more important (e.g. git tools, markers, etc.)**
 - **Easy removal and adding back of ALE; sometimes you just don't want ALE being installed, slowing down Vim's/Neovim's startup and overall performance (and ALEToggle wouldn't help here, btw)**
-- **Don't waste your precious time with setting up, maintaining _a linter_ and reading its docs; code and create stuff, the linter should work for you, not the way around**
+- **Don't waste your precious time with setting up, maintaining _a linter_ and reading its docs; it's just a linter, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter**
 - **Experience Vim/Neovim as what they are, the most minimalistic and toned-down editor on earth, not some bulky IDE with cumberome GUI elements, a jarring GUI is not the reason you use Vim/Neovim**

 ALE's gutter can be a bit cumbersome with its default setting.
 It pops in and out when quick-switching between linted and non-linted files.
 If you prefer a toned-down, minimalistic editor this gutter feels out of place.
 It has a noisy, bumpy, jarring appearance and pushes your code constantly  back and forth.
 Worse: There aren't any colorthemes which make the gutter pretty.
 So it's always dull grey and doesn't match any of your colorschemes.